 35. Think of difficult situations as a way to become stronger.

 36. Think of new ways to do old things.

 37. Listen to an audiobook on your daily commute (P. S. You can get a free 30-day Amazon Audible trial + 2 FREE audiobooks!
 Sign up for FREE).

 38. Be selective about the things you do, eat or use.

 Related: Why is self care so important

-43. Always notice your emotions and accept them (they are all valid).
+43. Practice noticing your emotions and accepting them (they are all valid, even the unpleasant ones).

-45. Stop overthinking by getting back to present moment.
+45. Stop overthinking by getting back to the present moment.